 - If you travel for infertility treatment, check to see if there’s any coverage for travel and other reimbursement that you’re eligible for.

 - For example, in Canada travel, meals and accommodation while you’re there for treatment are included for federal medical expenses at tax time if you’re eligible.
 Also, check with your local area for discounts.
-For example, if you’re travelling from Vancouver island to Vancouver for treatment, fill out a government form ahead of time and you don’t need to pay for the ferry.
-Or, if you’re travelling from Northern Ontario, there’s this grant you may be eligible for.
+For example, if you’re travelling from Northern Ontario, there’s this grant you may be eligible for.
 There are also reimbursement options for surrogacy and donor options federally in Canada.
 Keep track of medication receipts regardless because anywhere in Canada, anything over $3000 per year can be claimed federally at tax time too.
 What you get back depends on your household income.
 Take photos of receipts and keep them in a folder for easy access, or decide on a system that’s right for you.

 - Also check for medication covered by the provincial governments in Ontario or British Columbia here: It should state whether the test or medication is insured by OHIP or MSP not.